-Physical Education at SKA
+Physical Education and Sports Premium at SKA

 At South Kirkby Academy, we believe that physical education allows pupils to learn about themselves, the importance of a healthy lifestyle, self-expression and concepts such as fair play and respect.
 It also contributes to the development of a range of important cognitive skills such as decision making and analysis, and social skills such as teamwork and communication.

 We believe that sport and PE in our school helps to promote our school key values: dedication, aspiration, co-operation and inspiration.

 Physical education at our school encourages pupils to be active and supports them in their understanding of how to participate safely and effectively.
 The pupils understand the barriers to participation and are dedicated to overcome these for themselves and others.
 Our PE programme is inclusive and ensures that pupils of all abilities access the range of activities we offer.